Firepower (comics): David Roberts

-A second version of Firepower is a government official David Roberts who was sent to bring down Atom-Smasher, an eco-terrorist who had sought to make illegal dumping grounds on a property owned by Stane International (used for government projects) and came to the attention of the media, prompting high-ranking government officials, fearing a scandal, to order Atom Smasher eliminated.
-Sleeker than the original, this Firepower actually has fewer weapons but seems to pack a harder punch with them.
-Firepower engaged Atom Smasher and was holding his own.
-Then, War Machine decided to end the fight with an EMP blast that rendered both inoperable until their systems rebooted.
-Since Firepower's auto reboots after 14 minutes while War Machine's rebooted in 6 minutes, Rhodes carried the suit out to the army detail outside of the Stane Facility and ordered them off the property.
+The second Firepower is David Roberts, a government official.
+He is tasked to deal with Atom-Smasher, an eco-terrorist who sought to make illegal dumping grounds on a property owned by Stane International.
+Firepower battles Atom Smasher until War Machine unleashes an EMP blast that renders his armor inoperable until it reboots.
+War Machine carries the suit out to the army detail outside of the Stane Facility and orders them off the property.

 Powers and abilities

 Firepower’s armor provides him with a high degree of protection from energy and physical attacks.
 His strength, reflexes and endurance have all been enhanced by his armor and he can fly at sub-sonic speeds.
 The suit is also air conditioned to prevent discomfort for the operator.
 The Firepower armor contains a vast array of sensors and an impressive array of weapons including four back-mounted surface-to-air missiles (and additional missiles mounted on leg hardpoints), chest-mounted heat beam lasers, mini-grenades and arm-mounted concussive cannons.
 The armor can also fire a small tactical nuclear missile known as Terminax from a back-mounted launch tube.
 Described as a "two-ton tuxedo" by Jack Taggart, the suit was extremely large and its wearer had to be lifted into it with a special crane.